-!
 CAUTION!
 Risk of material damage due to uncontrolled movement of the unit.
 The unit may start moving around uncontrollably if it is placed on a slippery surface.
+Therefore:

-Therefore: Place a non-slip mat under each foot. !
+Place a non-slip mat under each foot.

 CAUTION!
-Risk of material damage due to uncontrolled movement If the unit has not been leveled properly it may move around uncontrollably if it starts to vibrate. move around uncontrollably if it starts to vibrate.
-Therefore: •
+Risk of material damage due to uncontrolled movement If the unit has not been levelled properly it may move around uncontrollably if it starts to vibrate.
+Therefore: